-If you have a satellite dish for TV service, you know that the occasional storm can interfere with your signal, but what about other things, like snow, ice and dirt?
+If you have satellite TV service, you know that the occasional storm can interfere with your signal, but what about other things, like snow, ice and dirt?
 While they’re not as prone to disrupt satellite service like heavy rain, snow and debris can have an impact on signal quality.

 Unlike a passing storm, accumulations of snow and ice or dirt and grime may stick around for a while, making your satellite signal issues more than a temporary inconvenience.
 To keep your satellite dish in ship-shape, check out these tips for cleaning it and keeping your dish clear of snow and ice.